eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-12-22-live-channel-condition.md

 Ditto 2.1.0 added support for [conditional requests](basic-conditional-requests.html) by e.g. specifying a `condition` query parameter for HTTP API calls.

-This `condition` mechanism can now additionally be used to formulate a condition when data shall be retrieved via the `live` channel from the device.
+This mechanism can now additionally be used to formulate a condition through the query parameter `live-channel-condition` whether data shall be retrieved via the `live` channel from the device.

 ## Optionally update twin automatically based on retrieved live data